 1. Maximize the TSP contributions.
 As you know, the military matches 5% in your TSP under the new blended retirement system or BRS.
-Therefore, you should contribute at least this amount to the TSP, but if under 50, you should max out the TSP to $19,500 in 2021.
+Therefore, you should contribute at least this amount to the TSP, but if under 50, you should max out the TSP to $20,500 in 2022 (under 50).
 In addition, it is recommended that you pick an aged-based Lifecycle (L) fund.
 The lifecycle funds are designed to be more conservative when approaching retirement and more aggressive at your military career savings stage.

 3. Have an emergency fund of 3-6 months of living expenses in a high yield savings account.
 To get the highest interest rate look for online banks that are FDIC insured.
 They typically offer higher interest rates that you can take advantage of compared to a traditional brick-and-mortar savings account.
 Not all savings accounts are the same, and many national banks offer very low-interest rates.
 These online banks can control costs and give you higher interest rates.

 4. Get sources of passive income.
 To generate more income in retirement or financial independence, you can do this with passive income.
 For example, rental real estate is a popular choice for the military.
 When you are stationed on a certain base and purchase a home in the community, you can rent out the place to generate passive income when you leave the community.
 Hire a property management company to collect the rent while you are restationed somewhere else.
 You can always come back to the community and live in the house.